• Skip to primary navigation

 As an ingredient in sweet or savory dishes like pies or tarts.

-Plus, its zesty flavor makes it a great addition to any recipe.
+Plus, its zesty flavor makes it a good addition to any recipe.

-To sum up, passion fruit is a tropical treat, packed with nutrients and bursting with flavor.
+To sum up, passion fruit is a tropical treat, packed with nutrients and full of flavor.

 Try it raw or as an ingredient, and delight in its tropical goodness.